introqt/introqt/README.md

 # 💫 About Me:
-🔭 I’m currently working on Ratatype
+🔭 I’m currently working in Gameloft Kharkiv

 ## 🌐 Socials: